31cmTrueDamage/ha-server/README.md

-This project provides a **fully automated environment** for deploying and testing a high availability (HA) server infrastructure using Vagrant.
-The setup includes:

 ## Project Overview

 This project provides a **fully automated environment** for deploying and testing a high-availability (HA) server infrastructure using **Vagrant**.
 The setup includes the following key components: